rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

 ```

 ![](TakehomeMidterm_files/figure-gfm/Scatterplot%20Temp%20and%20Precip-1.png)<!-- -->
-Here is the scatterplot to visualize the correlation between the
+Here is the scatter plot to visualize the correlation between the
 transformed data.

 ``` r